zimtsui/catflow/README.md

 ## Rationale

-Traditional workflows have almost every capability that AI workflows have, e.g. pipeline, parallelism, conditional, retry, etc. Popular AI workflow frameworks, e.g. LangChain, unify the APIs of various model suppliers.
+Traditional workflows have almost all capabilities that AI workflows have, e.g. pipeline, parallelism, conditional, retry, etc. Popular AI workflow frameworks, e.g. LangChain, unify the APIs of various model suppliers.
 But in terms of orchestration, they are no different from the traditional ones.

 So what is the essential difference between AI workflows and traditional workflows in terms of orchestration?
 The answer is about the mechanism of retry.
-In traditional workflows, if a node fails, or if the output of the node is rejected by the downstream, the node should typically retry by repeating the exact same operation with the same accuracy as the last attempt.
-While in AI workflows, when a stateful AI node should retry, it revises its former output with a much higher accuracy than the last attempt.
+In traditional workflows, if a node fails, or if the output of the node is rejected by the downstream, the node should typically retry by repeating the exact same operation with the same success rate as the last attempt.
+While in AI workflows, when a stateful AI node should retry, it revises its former output with a much higher success rate than the last attempt.

 ## Concept